varunkumardev/amitmerchant1990.github.io/_pages/keyboard-shortcuts.md

 title: Keyboard Shortcuts
 ---

-Here are common keyboard shortcuts that you can use to navigate throughout the blog.
+Here are some common keyboard shortcuts that you can use to navigate throughout the blog.

 |  Keyboard Shortcut | Description  |
 |---|---|